Decoupled Subgraph Federated Learning: Experimental Setting

 \section{Experimental Setting}

 In this section, we provide more details about the experiments in Section~\ref{s:eval} and Appendix~\ref{app:MoreResults}.
 In Table~\ref{tab:data}, statistics of the different datasets are shown.
 The edge homophily ratio, measuring the fraction of edges that connect nodes with the same label, provides a measure of the homophily within the dataset.
-Typically, a value above $0.5$ is considered homophilic~\cite{zheng2022graph}.
+Typically, a value above $0.5$ is considered homophilic~\citep{zheng2022graph}.
 According to this rule-of-thumb, among the datasets considered in this paper, two would be considered heterophilic, i.e., Chameleon and Amazon Ratings.

 Next, we provide the hyperparameters for the experiments.
-In Table~\ref{tab:hyper}, we provide the step sizes $\lambda$ and $\lambda_\mathsf{s}$ for the gradient descent step during the training, the weight decay in the L2 regularization, the number of training iterations (epochs), the number of layers $L$ in the node feature embedding, the number of layers $L_\mathsf{s}$ in the DGCN, the dimensionality of the NSFs, $d_\mathsf{s}$, and the model architecture of the node feature and node structure feature predictors, $\boldsymbol{f}_{{\btheta}_{\msf}}$ and $\bg_{{\btheta}_{\mss}}$, respectively.
+In Table~\ref{tab:hyper}, we provide the step sizes $\lambda$ and $\lambda_\mathsf{s}$ for the gradient descent step during the training, the weight decay in the L2 regularization, the number of training iterations (epochs), the number of layers $L$ in the node feature embedding, the number of layers $L_\mathsf{s}$ in the \textsc{Decoupled GCN}, the dimensionality of the NSFs, $d_\mathsf{s}$, the pruning parameter $p$, and the model architecture of the node feature and node structure feature predictors, $\boldsymbol{f}_{{\btheta}_{\msf}}$ and $\bg_{{\btheta}_{\mss}}$, respectively.

 All the experiments are obtained using an Nvidia A30 with 24GB of memory.